willcs62/WillCSmith/content/September2024/Linphone.md

 sip.example.com

+Your SIP provider probably has a slightly diffeent address for you based on whether you are using UDPor TLS so enter the righto one!
 If you are going to stay with UDP which is more forgiving and ever so slightly faster then this is the end of the line.
 You can now make calls, text and even video call with your [Linphone](https://linphone.org) app.

 That is cool if you ask me!

 However, let's be a little paranoid because this is the internet in 2024.
-We will go ahead and set up TLS with TCP.
+We will go ahead and set up TLS with TCP because security!

 Go back to the main menu and select SETTINGS from the menu icon.
 Now select CALL.
 We will now set MEDIA ENCRYPTION to SRTP and turn on MEDIA ENCRYPTION MANDATORY.
 Lastly, click on the CONNECTED next to the green circle.
 On the resultant screen,  change the TRANSPORT OPTION to TLS.